s-batish/tango-tennis/TESTING.md

 ![JS validator results](docs/testing/js-validator.png)

 - The other piece of JavaScript in this project was in the our_classes.html file, and the only issues that came up were missing semicolons, which I amended.

+#### Python
+- All python files were passed through the [CI Python Linter](https://pep8ci.herokuapp.com/#).
+- The main error that was reported was that there was no new line at the end of one of the files but this was quickly amended.
+- The only remaining file with some lines that are too long is the settings.py file due to the AUTH_PASSWORD_VALIDATORS being too long.
 ### Bugs
+#### Solved Bugs
+- I had an incorrect file path for the add_lessons.html file as I was receiving the error that the template did not exist.
+    - Solution: I had to add the add_lessons.html file to a lessons folder within the templates folder in the lessons app.
+- I had an incorrect success url for adding a lesson which was leading to a 404 error.
+    - Solution: I had to correct the url from /our_classes to /lessons/our_classes.
+- When adding lessons to the timetable, the days were appearing in alphabetical order instead of in order of the days of the week.
+    - Solution: I edited the lessons model to make the DAY choice fields integers from 1-7 so that they would be ordered correctly on the timetable.
+    - I then tried migrating the new model but ran into a new error that it could not migrate correctly, so I had to delete all the migration files and reset the database on ElephantSQL.
+    After doing this and resetting the superuser, everything worked as intended.
+- I was getting a type error when a non-signed in user adds /bookings/manage_bookings/ or /my_reviews to the home page url.
+    - Solution: I had to add the LoginRequiredMixin to the BookingsList and MyReviews view.py files so that only logged in users can reach those pages and non-signed in users are redirected to the login page.
+- I had an issue where any signed in users could add lessons to the Create Lessons page if they inputted /lessons/add_lessons to the home page url.
+    - Solution: I added the UserPassesTestMixin to the AddLessons view so that only staff members can access this page other users would be shown the 403 page.
+#### Unsolved Bugs
+- I originally created the home app to just render the home page index.html template, but I later decided to add the reviews functionality to my website.
+Because the reviews are rendered on the home page, I made the model, views and form for this within the home app as I initially thought this made sense as this was all to display on the same page.
+However, after a discussion with my mentor it was agreed that the reviews functionality should be contained within its own app so there should a separate home app and reviews app.
+Unfortunately, due to time constraints I was unable to separate the home app into two to have the reviews as its own app, but this is something I'd look to implement going forwards.
+- As I have mentioned in the future features section, currently the add lessons functionality does not correlate to the booking form, meaning that if a staff member decides that there will only be one beginners class on a Monday, this will not be reflected in the booking form.
+This is something that I would really like to implement, but due to my current level of knowledge I was unable to do so at the moment.
+Therefore, to ensure that the booking form makes sense with regards to the lesson timetable, there are currently lessons everyday at all of the time slots.